 The engravings show European ships being attacked at sea and enslaved Europeans being traded at market.
 Some images present the enslaved in the form of Christian martyrs, suffering torture and crucifixion at the hands of their captors, who are portrayed in this book as 'heathen'.
 One shows a procession of freed Europeans, with children dressed as angels and reverent fathers carrying palm leaves.

 The transatlantic slave trade

 The use of enslaved Europeans developed around the same time as the transatlantic slave trade was taking hold.
 Africans were forcibly transported to the Americas and sold to work on plantations, to satisfy European demand for sugar, tobacco and other crops.
 While Dan’s book is a graphic record of the suffering of enslaved white Europeans, there are few equivalent images of Europeans’ treatment of enslaved Africans in the 17th century.
-The numbers of enslaved Europeans are thought to be a fraction of the Africans who were enslaved and transported.
+The numbers of enslaved Europeans are thought to be a fraction of the millions of Africans who were enslaved and transported.

 Slavery in Robinson Crusoe